alessandro-bertero/Becca_et_al_2025/README.md

     docker exec -it NAME_CONTAINER Rscript /home/shared_folder/H00BS1_step2_DGEanalysis.R
     docker exec -it NAME_CONTAINER Rscript /home/shared_folder/H00BS1_step3_BtoAgenes.R

-For bulkRNAseq_1 analysis unzip the scratch_bulkRNAseq_2.zip folder, and download the fastq files from ArrayExpress (ACCESSION NUMBER) in a ./fastq subfolder.
+For bulkRNAseq_1 analysis unzip the scratch_bulkRNAseq_2.zip folder, and download the fastq files from ArrayExpress (accession E-MTAB-15710) in a ./fastq subfolder.
 Move the bulkRNAseq_2 scripts into the scratch folder and run the following commands to perform the analysis.

     docker run -d -v /the/folder/you/want/to/share:/home/shared_folder --privileged=true --name=NAME_CONTAINER hedgelab/bulk_image:image3
     docker exec -it NAME_CONTAINER /home/shared_folder/SBe001AS1_step1_preprocessing.sh